Richard Conte: Bill Broidy

-In 1953 Conte signed a contract with Bill Broidy to make six films over three years, under which he would be paid 25% of the profits.
-The first was a crime drama, Highway Dragnet (1954), based on a story by Roger Corman and went to England to make Mask of Dust (1954) for Hammer Films director Terence Fisher.
-He was going to direct The Wolf Pack for Broidy but it was not made.
+In 1953, Conte signed a contract with Bill Broidy to make six films over three years, and he would be paid 25% of the profits.
+The first was the crime drama Highway Dragnet (1954), based on a story by Roger Corman, and he then went to England to make Mask of Dust (1954) for Hammer Films director Terence Fisher.
+He was going to direct The Wolf Pack for Broidy, but it was not made.